top of page

 This work developed further as I held various positions at the Universities of Aberystwyth, St Andrews and Dundee, and as I sought to better understand how people adapted and supported change.
 This included extensive periods working with remote communities in the Solomon Islands in the South Pacific, work in Transylvania in Romania, work with the Scottish Government Resilience Division, and projects with communities facing the impacts of climate change in Scotland.
 During this time I also developed and led experiential forms of teaching and training at undergraduate, masters, and doctoral levels in sustainability, transformation and change.

-I am now a Professor in the Department of Environment at the University of York, UK where I am also the Director of Strategy.
+I am now a Professor in the Department of Environment at the University of York, UK where I am also the Director of Strategy and Depty Head of Department.
 I teach students how to support societal change and transformation, operate as an experienced facilitator helping different organisations explore and support transformational change, have been a cofounder of the influential TransformationsCommunity.org, and I am an internationally recognised scholar and researcher on how to support transformations, including on how transformations 'on the inside' can support societal transformations 'on the outside'.

 Ioan Fazey is an international leader in research on transformations to sustainability.
 He works in an open, collaborative, and creative manner to bring people together to realize their full potential in every project or initiative.
 I consider him a 'strategic visionary' whose work has had a strong impact in shaping the international research agenda on transformative change and sustainability.”

-Professor Karen O'Brien, University of Oslo, Norway and author of "You matter more than you think”.
+Professor Karen O'Brien, University of Oslo, Norway, founder of cCHANGE.no, and author of "You matter more than you think”.

 My second path has been learning the healing arts.
 During my earlier life I developed complex health problems that could not be addressed by conventional medical approaches.
 I reacted badly to these as they challenged my sense of identity and my perception of how I fitted in the world.
 Following some very difficult periods, I eventually opened-up to non-conventional healing approaches and to new ways of knowing and being.
 The floodgates opened, and I rapidly found that I was experiencing radically different realities to those I was already familiar, as well as the beings that inhabited these different realities.